 - They meet a significant downfall

-Any combination of these can still qualify your character as a tragic hero, especially if you maintain the fundamental idea of these traits: your character is flawed, though perhaps also virtuous, and still meets failure, death, suffering.
+Any combination of these can still qualify your hero as tragic, especially if you maintain the fundamental idea of these traits: your character is flawed, though perhaps also virtuous, and still meets failure, death, or at least suffering.

 Three pillars of tragedy

-Peripeteia is the reversal of circumstances.
-Often referred to as a reversal of fortune, peripeteia is the turning point brought about by the tragic hero’s flaw.
+- Peripeteia is the reversal of circumstances.
+Often referred to as a reversal of fortune, peripeteia is the turning point brought about by the hero’s flaw.

-Anagnorisis is the tragic hero’s recognition.
-This is a critical point for your tragic hero, as they have gained insight regarding their true identity or actions and forever changes them.
+- Anagnorisis is the hero’s recognition.
+This is a critical point for your hero, as they have gained insight regarding their true identity or actions and forever changes them.

 Tragic Hero Examples

 A tragic hero upholds and guides the narrative of the tragedy.
-Through their constant struggle to overcome their flaws and obstacles, the tragic hero represents the consequences that come from succumbing to our flaws.
-And while doomed to their particular fate, tragic heroes can strengthen your narrative and lead to the emotional, gut-wrenching ending we all hope for.
+Through their constant struggle to overcome their flaws and obstacles, they represent the consequences that come from succumbing to our flaws.
+And while doomed to their particular fate, they can strengthen your narrative and lead to the emotional, gut-wrenching ending we all hope for.

 What is an Anti-Hero?